friend1ws/friend1ws.github.io/index.md

 Currently, I'm especially focusing on the relationships between genomic transcriptomic changes.
-We have developed a novel statistical framework to identify somatic variants causing splicing changes, and applied it to ~9,000 cancer exome and transcriptome sequencing data, generating a catalog of splicing associated variants ([Shiraishi et al., bioRxiv, 2017](https://www.biorxiv.org/content/early/2017/09/28/162560)).
+We have developed a novel statistical framework to identify somatic variants causing splicing changes, and applied it to ~9,000 cancer exome and transcriptome sequencing data, generating a catalog of splicing associated variants ([Shiraishi et al., Genome Research, 2018](https://pubmed.ncbi.nlm.nih.gov/30012835/)).
 The next step would be to obtain more comprehensive relationships through further analysis (especially whole genome sequencing data).
 Also, I would like to tailor these insights to precision medicine.